mtepenner/swarmbotics-operator-frontend/README.md

    ```

 ### ATAK Plugin
-1. Open the `atak_plugin` directory in Android Studio.
+1. Open the `atak-plugin` directory in Android Studio.
 2. Sync the project with Gradle files (`build.gradle.kts`).
 3. Build the APK and deploy it to your ATAK-enabled Android device.

 ## 💻 Usage

 * **Approving Actions**: Open the Web TOC, navigate to the `KillChainManager` view, and review pending autonomous actions before providing operator authorization.
-* **Manual Override**: If a UGV gets stuck, engage the `teleoperation_fallback` module.
+* **Manual Override**: If a UGV gets stuck, engage the `teleoperation-fallback` module.
 Connect a compatible gamepad, view the low-latency WebRTC feed, and manually pilot the asset.
 * **Field Coordination**: Dismounted soldiers can open their ATAK device, view UGV markers, and use the radial menu to set defensive perimeters dynamically.

 ## 🤝 Contributing